Explore more blogs

 Step 1.
 Automate 🔁

 Automating your donation receipts saves time and keeps you organized.
-Donation receipts can come in many shapes and sizes, each with its own form of automation:
+Each type of donation receipt can benefit from automation:

-📩 Email: Especially for donations made online, email is a practical medium for sending donation receipts.
-Many organizations save time by setting up a donation receipt template for automatic donation receipts through a CRM.
+• Email 📩 Especially for online donations, email is a practical medium for issuing donation receipts.
+Many organizations save time by setting up a donation receipt template for automatic donation receipts through a CRM or donor management system.

-📨 Direct mail: Donation receipts also travel via snail mail.
-And, with a letter builder, you can also create a free, printable donation receipt template to use again and again.
+• Direct mail 📨 Donation receipts can also be sent via snail mail!
+With Givebutter Mailings, you can create a free donation receipt form to use again and again.

 Step 2.
 Personalize 💛

-While donation receipt letters can feel like just another item on the to-do list, it’s essential to remember that acknowledgment of gifts is more than just a hassle of running a nonprofit.
-Donation receipts, if done well, are a prime opportunity to connect with supporters and make them feel important.
+While donation receipt letters can feel like just another item on the to-do list, they are a prime opportunity to connect with supporters and make them feel important.
 That’s where personalization comes in.

-In your CRM, organize supporter data with filters, labels, and tags so you know who you’re thanking, and why.
-With merge fields, you can automatically address each supporter by first and last name, include specific donation amounts, and even the specific campaign they contributed to.
+Organize supporter data in your CRM using filters, labels, and tags to easily track who you're thanking—and why.
+With merge fields, you can personalize messages by automatically inserting each supporter's first and last name, donation amount, and even the specific campaign they contributed to.

-Create a donation receipt template that speaks to your organization by including:
+Design a donation receipt template that reflects your organization by including:

 • Your organization’s logo